-2. C2 – Mode: I like to capture birds in flight and this pre-set mode is fantastic if you are learning to shoot them, or just want a really fast frame rate.
-The camera does everything for you automatically and shoots a frame rate of up to 60fps.
-Not only is that impressive in its own right, it also buffers a few images in storage prior to pressing the shutter, making it very easy to choose which picture I want, and never missing that bird taking off or a beat of the wings in flight.
+- Custom modes: I like to capture birds in flight and a custom mode is fantastic if you are learning to shoot them, or just want a really fast frame rate.
+I recommend pre-setting your camera to shoot at a frame rate of up to 60fps.
+This will make it very easy to choose which picture you want, and never missing that bird taking off or a beat of the wings in flight.

-3. LIVE COMPOSITE: I had heard the guides talking about this feature on the camera and wow was I impressed!
-It is incredible for astrophotography… now remember I had never heard of aperture or f-stop, never mind astrophotography, until I picked up the camera a few weeks ago.
+- Live composite: I had heard the guides talking about this feature on the camera I had and wow was I impressed!
+Although only available on certain cameras, it is incredible for astrophotography.
+Now remember I had never heard of aperture or f-stop, never mind astrophotography, until I picked up the camera a few weeks ago.
 This mode takes a baseline exposed picture and then any new highlights are added to the screen live.
-So it is fantastic for things like star trails, light painting and night photography – especially for beginners, it is very simple to use.
+So, it is fantastic for things like star trails, light painting and night photography – especially for beginners, it is very simple to use.

-4. The compatibility, durability, the weatherproof characteristics and sheer size and weight of the camera really impress me; it is lightweight and in our dusty environment this camera really performs well.
+- It’s also important to consider the compatibility, durability, the weatherproof characteristics and sheer size and weight of the camera you plan to use on safari.
+You’ll want something that is lightweight and that can perform well in a dusty environment.

 As I am still at the beginner’s stage of photography, and am learning every day – and thoroughly enjoying every second that I get to use the camera.
 I hope you enjoy the 20 images I like the most …